OhohLeo/WEB-Zeek/README.md

 # *Zeek Project*
-#### Open Source Back-Office : Simply administrate websites!
+### Open Source Back-Office : Simply administrate websites!

-### Introduction :
+#### Introduction :

-This is my 1st steps on internet technologies thanks to this project.
+This is my 1st steps on internet technologies (php, jQuery) thanks to this project.

-The project is not yet finished.

 Please correct & optimise as you wish this project.